 18. Dread Updo Bun

-It’s no secret that dreads look amazing when styled in a bun.
-You can go for a half-up, half-down look, a full bun, or leave statement strands hanging down.
+It’s no secret that dreads look amazing when styled in an updo.
+You can go for a half up, half down hairstyle, a full bun, or leave statement strands hanging down.
 Like any bun hairstyle, this look draws the eye up so try pairing it with statement eye makeup and bold brows.
 It’s also the ideal way to show off earrings, which will balance the top-heavy hairstyle.

 19. Faux Locs